jmobrien1/mdraft_app/SESSION_TYPE_FIX_SUMMARY.md

 - Existing `SESSION_BACKEND=redis` configurations will continue to work
 - The fix is backward compatible and safe to deploy
 - Pre-deploy scripts will now work correctly with the session configuration
+- Flask-Session will now use the explicit Redis client instead of defaulting to localhost